dark7god/pulsar/README.md

 Pulsar
 =====
-libev + coroutines + lua = profit
+libub + coroutines + lua = profit

 Description
 ===========
-Pulsar is born from the wish to use the awesome libev to handle many connections from a single thread and the wish to see callback based code die a painful death.
+Pulsar is born from the wish to use the awesome libuv to handle many connections from a single thread and the wish to see callback based code die a painful death.

 All code in pulsar runs into coroutines and the user writes it "old school" aka in blocking calls style.
 Except it doesnt block.
 Since an example is worth a thousands words: